 One of the potential casualties of the Trump Administration is the First Amendment, in particular, the “establishment” clause.
 So, even though I have discussed the First Amendment many times in past columns, I have done so on a rather piecemeal, ad hoc manner.
 But now I think that, given the challenges of living in Trump’s America, a more systematic, deliberate, and comprehensive approach might be in order.
-So let’s put the First Amendment under an interpretive microscope and examine it in more detail.

 Congress shall make no law respecting an establishment of religion …

 This is called the “establishment” clause (or occasionally the “dis-establishment clause”).
 The original meaning of the “establishment” clause, when James Madison first condensed it from several other, similar clauses suggested by the States that ratified the Constitution, was that the power to designate churches and religions as “official” and specially favored, was to allow the several States to have this power, but to prohibit the government at the Federal level — “Congress” refers to the Federal Legislature — from favoring one sect, denomination, church, or body of religious doctrine over any other.
 Some States in the early Republic actually exercised this power.
 The Connecticut legislature designated the Congregational church as “official” from 1801 until 1818, and in Massachusetts by the Massachusetts legislature until 1833.
 But there are a couple of qualifications, one minor and one major, that need to be taken into account: